 Rightsholders understand and accept what we do and why, and how we operate

-We have a collaborative and enthusiastic staff
+We have a collaborative staff who wants to educate itself

 We are members of the International Federation of Reproduction Rights Organisations (IFRRO), International Confederation of Societies of Authors and Composers (CISAC) and Society of Audiovisual Authors (SAA).